 - Economic Damages: Most cases our detention center sex abuse lawyers see do not include significant economic damages.
 But we do get claims where there are economic losses.
 These cover the costs of medical treatment, psychological counseling, lost wages, and any other economic impacts suffered by the victim.

 - Non-Economic Damages: These include pain and suffering, emotional distress, loss of enjoyment of life, and other non-economic harms.
-They are more subjective and often result in significant portions of the settlement.
+They are more subjective and almost invariably result in significant portion of a detention center sexual abuse settlement.
 The jury delivers its compensation award under this category.

 - Punitive Damages: In cases of gross negligence or intentional misconduct, courts may award punitive damages to punish the institution and deter future misconduct.
 The risk of punitive damages can drive settlement amounts in these cases.